bowenlong1/E-commerce-recommendation/README.md

-Yes for this deployment, we just deploy an existing treatment from iteration 1 to larger portfolio.
-Attached are the daily files format we need from adobe side just like we did in the first iteration.
+For this deployment, we will simply deploy an existing treatment from iteration 1 to a larger portfolio.
+Attached are the daily file formats we need from Adobe's side, similar to what we did in the first iteration.

-Please let me know if you have any questions.
+Please let me know if you have any questions."